Results 11 to 15 of 48

 I love the name Idris but I love it for a girl.
-Call me crazy or a devoted Doctor Who fan but Idris feels feminine to me!~ "The beginning of wisdom is to call things by their right names" ~
+Call me crazy or a devoted Doctor Who fan but Idris feels feminine to me!...dreaming of naming my future first cat.

 So, I'll do the same as I did for your girls list, which is to divide you list into "love" and "love not so much" categories...